dongury1114/dongury1114/README.md

     append-only logs before the side effect, not after, so a crash mid-operation leaves evidence instead of ambiguity.

-    append-only logs before the side effect, not after, so a crash mid-operation leaves evidence instead of ambiguity.

   ---

   ### 🚀 Operating services